Handover2AI/AzureFileshareCleanup_AccessKey/README.md

 ## 🛡️ Notes
 - Adjust `retentionDays` to control cleanup policy.
 - Always test the runbook in a non‑production file share before applying to production.
-- Deletion is permanent — ensure retention policy aligns with business requirements.
+- Deletion is permanent (assuming **soft delete** is not enabled) — ensure retention policy aligns with business requirements.
 - Consider exporting a deletion log to CSV for audit purposes.

 ---